By Jaclyn Piñero, CEO

 As we rebuild, sustainable, strategic partnerships are necessary to drive structural changes so that the classes of 2022, 2023, and beyond can equitably access college degrees—a critical cornerstone to our country’s post-pandemic economic recovery.

-With the stimulus funding announced in March, we are presented with the federal changes in college cost communication introduced in Congress last month and the stimulus funding announced in March, we are presented with an important opportunity to work together to create the world we’ve always envisioned together, one where every young person can reach their full potential.
+With the federal changes in college cost communication introduced in Congress last month and the stimulus funding announced in March, we are presented with an important opportunity to work together to create the world we’ve always envisioned together, one where every young person can reach their full potential.

 Meeting Students Where They Are